PrincetonUniversity/cwf_denoise/readme.txt

 Zhizhen Zhao, Yoel Shkolnisky, Amit Singer http://arxiv.org/abs/1412.0781

+The folder kn_rankest includes code for rank estimation by S. Kritchman and B. Nadler.

 This package should be used in conjunction with the cryo-EM tool box ASPIRE (http://spr.math.princeton.edu/) and will be included in the latest version of ASPIRE.

 INSTRUCTIONS